dotnet/docs/docs/framework/wcf/feature-details/access-control-mechanisms.md

  For more information about using the attribute, see [How to: Restrict Access with the PrincipalPermissionAttribute Class](../../../../docs/framework/wcf/how-to-restrict-access-with-the-principalpermissionattribute-class.md).
 For more information about identity, see [Service Identity and Authentication](../../../../docs/framework/wcf/feature-details/service-identity-and-authentication.md).

 ## ASP.NET Membership Provider
  A feature of ASP.NET is the membership provider.
 Even though the membership provider is not technically an access control mechanism, it allows controlling access to the service by limiting the set of possible identities that can access the service's endpoint.
 The membership feature includes a database that can be populated with user name/password combinations that enable users of a Web site to establish accounts with the site.
-To access a service that uses the membership provider, a user must log on with his or her user name and password.
+To access a service that uses the membership provider, a user must log on with their user name and password.

 > [!NOTE]
 > You must first populate the database using the ASP.NET feature before a WCF service can use it for authorization purposes.